When we look at businesses holistically, there are four distinct dimensions that account for every decision and action.

 As your business grows, you might decide to hire dedicated people to handle those responsibilities.
 I suggest that you hire people to help with the areas you’re weakest in first so you’ll avoid duplicating your own strengths and get someone who will be fired up about the dimension that you’d rather not deal with.

-All that said, bringing on more people is simply not an option for many early stage businesses, which means that, in the meantime, you have to cover your bases in each of these dimensions until you do have the capabilities to get some help.
-The upside here is that since your business is in an early stage, it’s not as complex as a more mature business and thus the management of it all is a lot easier.
+All that said, bringing on more people is simply not an option for many early-stage businesses, which means that, in the meantime, you have to cover your bases in each of these dimensions until you do have the capacity to get some help.
+The upside here is that since your business is in an early stage, it's not as complex as a more mature business; thus, managing it all is a lot easier.

-After all, if you have only one offer, you don’t need to have a report that compares the profitability of each revenue stream.
-You may not have enough going on that would support either an operations manager or an assistant, so hiring one even if you had the capability to do so wouldn’t make sense anyway.
+After all, if you have only one offer, you don't need to have a report comparing each revenue stream’s profitability.
+You may not have enough going on to support either an operations manager or an assistant, so hiring one, even if you could do so, wouldn't make sense anyway.
 The management demands of your business are small enough that you can handle it until it outgrows what you can manage.

 Call Them What You Like — Just Make Sure the Functions Are Covered